marcinpiczak/Adv_Mvc_Workshop/README.md

 *Read this in other languages: [Polish](README.pl-PL.md)

-MyMessagePortal is simple application that allows all logged users to create channels and post messages on them.
+MyMessagePortal is application that allows all logged users to create channels and post messages on them.

+### Technologies
+ASP.NET Core 2.1 MVC, C#, JQuery, CSS, MS SQL Server

+### Libraries/Frameworks
+System.Data.SqlClient, Bootstrap

 ## Installation: